-Chop the stems into smaller pieces and rougly cut the leaves into large chunks.
+Chop the stems into smaller pieces and roughly cut the leaves into large chunks.
 Preheat your wok/ pot with 1 Tbsp cooking oil.
 Add in the mustard green pieces and cook until they are wilted, but not mushy and they will shrink in size too.
 Remove and set aside.
 Discard the liquid

 Wipe the wok/pot clean, and then add 1 Tbsp of cooking oil.
 Saute garlic until fragrant.
 About 10 seconds.
 Add in mushrooms and dried shrimps and saute for another 1 minute until really fragrant

 Add the rice, roasted pork belly, and seasoning: Oyster sauce, soy sauce, pepper and pinch of salt.
 Stir and cook for another 1 minute.
 Add the mustard green pieces.
 Stir again to mix everything.
 Add in all of the chicken stock.
 Transfer this to a rice cooker and let it cook as you would cooking white rice.
 If not using a rice cooker, bring to a boil and then cover with tight-fitting lid and lower the heat to let it simmer for the next 20 minutes.
 Let it sit for 10 minutes after removing from the heat and then uncover the lid and fluff the rice with a fork.

 Time to eat 🙂 I think I had more of the mustard greens than the rice and even tried to steal some from my hubby’s bowl! but I wasn’t quick enough though!
 I got caught in the act.